compromise-evident/pqML/README.md

 See "visual_for_you.txt" to get a good look at each image.

 * I created ezMNIST from MNIST, which is the standard for testing model generalization.
-* ezMNIST is MNIST but better; it's all text, highly compressible, and puts labels & data together.
+* ezMNIST is MNIST but better; it's all text, highly compressible, and puts labels & data together!
-* See also my imgMNIST at github.com/compromise-evident/WhatNot/blob/main/MNIST_actual_images_textual_labels.tar.bz2

 <br>
 <br>